inkyusa/google_scholar_citations/README.md

 Albert Einstein's google scholar page is `https://scholar.google.com.au/citations?user=qc6CJjYAAAAJ&hl=en` and the ID is `qc6CJjYAAAAJ` (that is in between `=` and `&`).

 ### Notes
-* Please noet that this service is hosted under free version of [serpapi](https://serpapi.com/google-scholar-api) that only allows up to 1_000 queries/day, therefore the API call may not work as expected if it exceeds the daily limit.
+* Please noet that this service is hosted under free version of [serpapi](https://serpapi.com/google-scholar-api) that only allows up to 1_00 queries/month, therefore the API call may not work as expected if it exceeds the daily limit.
+* In order to address API rate limit issue, a simple yet powerful feature added; hashing citation data and will be stored for 5 days.
+This means that your citation data will be fetched once and updated if it is not exist in a database, or exceeded 5 days.
+After the request, no [serpapi](https://serpapi.com/google-scholar-api) call will be requested within this 5 days period, but cached data will be used for generating citation plot instead.
+5 days period is set from rough estimation of google scholar's update frequency.
+Simple math to estimate how many user can be hosted: Because each user's data is cached for 5 days, a single user would require 1 API query every 5 days at maximum.
+So a single user would need 6 API queries per month (30 / 5).
+Max users that this api can host will be Total Queries per Month / Queries per User per Month = 100/6 ≈ 16.67 :(

 * If image can't be visualised properly, refresh it and your browser will cache it.
 * The hosting script is difficult to be shared since it contains private API keys, but it is quite straight forward to realise it with `requests` and `vercel`.
 * `Matplotlib` is used for plotting and only this style is supported (maybe further update if necessary)